JosephLeger/Workflow_ChIP-like/README.md

 Pooled results are available in ./QC/MultiQC/QC_Raw_MultiQC.html file.

 ### 2. Trimming
-If low quality bases or adapter enrichment is detected, you will need to perform trimming step.
 Provided trimming script allows several options using either **Trimmomatic** (```-U Trimmomatic```), **Clumpify** (```-U Clumpify```) or both (```-U Both```).
 #### Trimmomatic options
 * **-S** (Slingdingwindow) : Perform a sliding window trimming, cutting once the average quality within the window falls below a threshold.